 - (b) All owners and Principals must disclose all previous participation in the low-income housing tax credit program.
-Additionally, all owners and Principals that have participated in an out of state tax credit allocation must complete the Authorization for Release of Information form and send it to each state identified. - (c) The Agency reserves the right to determine that a particular development team does not meet the threshold requirement of this Section due to differences between its prior work and the proposed project.
+Additionally, all owners and Principals that have participated in an out of state tax credit allocation must complete the Authorization for Release of Information form. - (c) The Agency reserves the right to determine that a particular development team does not meet the threshold requirement of subsection (D)(1)(a) due to differences between its prior work and the proposed project.
 Particularly important in this evaluation is the type of subsidy program used in the previous experience (such as tax-exempt bonds, RD).